 Singles get a hard time for not being married.
 This is surprising since singles now outnumber those who are married.
 But popular culture and people like to make someone who is single feel bad for not dating and pressure them to date so that they can “fit in” and be “normal.”
 This needs to stop.
 There is nothing wrong with being single and singles need to firmly respond that they are not interested when they are pressured to date.

 When someone encourages a friend to date, they never stop to consider the positive attributes of being single.
 The single life provides autonomy and flexibility.
 The dating and married life offers dependence and constraint.
 Staying single will allow you to better grow and develop into the person that you want to be.
 In contrast, when you date and get married it has been found that people become more insular and become more what their partner wants them to be.
 These options are both good in their own way, but the single life ultimately offers more independence and chances to grow as a person compared to being in a relationship.

-If you are not interested in dating, then you need to respond first with a few questions and change the focus off of you to the person who questioning your decision.
+If you are not interested in dating, then you need to respond first with a few questions and change the focus off of you to the person who is questioning your decision.
 A great first response that gets to the point is to ask them, “why haven’t your broken up yet” or “why aren’t you divorced yet?”
 This normally stuns people.
-If they still continue, talk to them about the positive sides to being single that are rarely discussed such as that the single life offers autonomy, flexibility, security and diversity.
+If they continue, talk to them about the positive sides to being single that are rarely discussed, such as that the single life offers autonomy, flexibility, security and diversity.
 Describe to them why you enjoy the freedom of not being tied down to someone and the flexibility that it gives to your life.
 You can explain that you are secure in your singlehood, that there are different types of singles, and that singles now outnumber those who are married.
-At the end of you conversation you can ask, do you think I should jump into a relationship with what you know now about singles?
+At the end of your conversation, you can ask, do you think I should jump into a relationship with what you know now about singles?